jaythad13/Mathematikezettelkasten/Differential geometry --- math-142/Frenet-Serret frames.md

 ```

 Notice how although it's most natural to have $u = \dfrac{d\alpha}{dt}$, we don't have to, and if we use something different, then $Y$ doesn't have to be $\alpha'$ either.
 This leads to the definition of a vector field on a curve.

+Again, note that the $\alpha$ arrow means the diagram doesn't commute, but we're using it to see the short exact sequence.

 ##### _definition:_ vector field on a curve